devcybiko/gregsmithwiki/content/bookoutlines/twelverulesforlife.md

 9. Assume that the person you are listening to might know something you don't
 10. Be precise in your speech
 11. Do not bother children when they are skateboarding
-12. Pet a cat when you encounter one on the strett
+12. Pet a cat when you encounter one on the street

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4NzE1ODk1MywxNDk0ODM4OTg4XX0=
+eyJoaXN0b3J5IjpbNDc4NTA1ODYsMTU4NzE1ODk1MywxNDk0OD
+M4OTg4XX0=
 -->